SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/index.md

 }
 ```

-Here, we have created an instance of the `IContactAgent` using the `GetContactAgent` method exposed by the `AgentFactory` class.
-Next, we use the created implementation of the `IContactAgent` to retrieve the `ContactEntity` as shown below.
+Here, we have created an instance of the `ContactAgent` using the `GetContactAgent` method exposed by the `AgentFactory` class.
+Next, we use the created implementation of the `ContactAgent` to retrieve the `ContactEntity` as shown below.

 ```csharp
 ContactEntity newConEnt = newConAgt.GetContactEntity(5);
 ```

 > [!NOTE]
-> The `IContactAgent` class provides methods such as `GetAddress`, `GetAddressByCountry`, `GetContact`, `DeleteContactEntity`, and many more, which can be used in a manner similar to the above.
+> The `ContactAgent` class provides methods such as `GetAddress`, `GetAddressByCountry`, `GetContact`, `DeleteContactEntity`, and many more, which can be used in a manner similar to the above.

 ---